ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 You can re-enter the container with:
 ~~~
-$ docker start -a -i bioinfo
+$ docker start -a -i fastq
 ~~~
 {: .bash}